 Fully functional, flexible PM tool that can be easily configured to support kanban and agile methods

-Clarizen Go is an automation software platform for enterprise-grade professional services.
-Even though it’s not just a Kanban panel, I’m thinking about this tool because it’s a good choice if the reason you’re looking for an alternative to Trello is because you want something tougher.
+Clarizen Go is one of the Trello alternatives, an automation software platform for enterprise-grade professional services.
+Even though it’s not just a Kanban panel, I’m thinking about this tool because it’s a good choice if the reason you’re looking for an alternative to Trello is that you want something tougher.
 Using Clarizen Go can remove the need for a handful of tools and may help better manage a wider range of your business processes than Trello would.

 The real focus of Clarizen Go is to make projects happen more quickly with time-saving workflows.
 It’s a great project management tool if you have lots of repeatable projects that require repeatable processes because the automation of the workflow is quite flexible and powerful.

-It covers, without breaking a sweat, the PPM basics of task lists, schedules, docs and files, communications and reporting.
-The project planning tools of Clarizen Go are a powerful combination of usability throughout the project planning, implementation and control.
-Project workflows, a full-featured database, schedule and task management tools are included in scheduling, with project and portfolio optimization so you can easily and quickly match projects with business goals.
+It covers, without breaking a sweat, the PPM basics of task lists, schedules, docs and files, communications, and reporting.
+The project planning tools of Clarizen Go are a powerful combination of usability throughout the project planning, implementation, and control.
+Project workflows, a full-featured database, schedule, and task management tools are included in the schedule, with project and portfolio optimization so you can easily and quickly match projects with business goals.

 For project execution, Clarizen Go helps everyone on the team to be matched with a dashboard that enables teams to work together and see how their input fits into the larger picture – from project schedule and goals to plan, project discussions, and report sharing.